 - Page shall not be larger than 8 1/2 inches in width and 11 inches in height (excluding Plats and Surveys).

 - All Signatures shall be in black or dark ink.

-- Use of white or light colored paper less than 20 lbs. weight without visible inclusions.
+- Paper must be white or light colored paper of not less than 20 lbs. weight without visible inclusions.

 - Print shall be included on 1 side of paper only (single sided).
 (No double sided documents unless patron is prepared to pay the $25 non-standard fee)

 - There shall be no continuous forms or permanent binding.

 - Do not staple, tape, glue attachments onto documents or use white out.

 Every document containing any of the items listed in this subsection that is presented for recording, except plats and surveys, shall have such information on the 1st page below the 3 inch margin:

 - All the grantors names along w/ their marital status.

 - The legal description of said property or page number that the legal description is located on within the document, if applicable.